edgedb/edgedb/doc/ref/edgeql/operators.rst

 :ref:`multisets<ref_edgeql_fundamentals_multisets>`, which this
 documentation refers to simple as `sets` for reasons of brevity.
-All sets in EdgeQL have to contain elements of the same :ref:`type<ref_edgeql_types>`.
+All sets in EdgeQL have to contain elements of the same :ref:`fundamental type<ref_edgeql_types>`.
 Broadly all types can be broken down into the following categories: `objects`, `atomic values`, `array`, `maps`, or `tuples`.